IakovlevaNatalia/OnlineShopWebApp/README.md

-# OnlineShopWebApp
-- The Online Shop WEB App was developed in VISUAL STUDIO using the ASP.NET MVC software platform.
+Developed online store, designed and implemented business logic, and created a script for product catalog loading, demonstrating proficiency in web development.
+- С#, ASP.NET Core, Razor
+- EF Core, MSSQL Server database
+- HTML, CSS, Bootstrap
 - The Git / GitHub version control system.
-- MSSQL Server database
-- HTML, CSS, Bootstrap, RAZOR
 - Created docker container docker pull iakovlevanatalia/onlineshopwebapp
-- Implemented the design pattern Model-View-Controller
 - Used dependency injection
-- Partial Views
 - Data validation on the client side, data validation on the server.
 Display errors and tips.
-- Logging.
-Serilog Library.
+- Serilog Library.
-- Modal windows.
-- Migration
+- Database Migration
 - Telegrambot.
 Reports users about changing order status, sends out special offers.
 Telegram Bot integration using RabbitMQ.
 - RABBIT MQ.
 Interacts between TelegramBot and OnlineShopWebApp.
 Stores messages in the database.

-The application is divided into areas:
+The application features the following areas:
-- Order.
-Implemented the ability to place an order.
+- Order: Implemented the functionality to place orders.
-- Cart.
-Added the ability to increase and decrease each position's quantity.
-The quantity of goods in the cart is displayed next to the cart's icon.
-A form has been implemented to complete the purchase.
-All data is validated, with errors and hints displayed.
+- Cart: Enhanced the cart with the ability to adjust item quantities.
+The cart icon displays the total goods quantity, and a form ensures seamless purchases with data validation and error prompts.
-- Product.
-Possibility to add goods to cart and favorites.
+- Product: Enabled users to add items to both the cart and favorites.
-- User.
-Implemented a user authorization/registration form.
-User can add image.
-All data is validated, with errors and hints displayed.
+- User: Developed a user authorization/registration form, allowing users to upload images.
+Implemented robust data validation.
-- Administrator.
-The administrator can check all orders, all users, roles and access rights, a list of goods on sale.
-The administrator can add/change/delete the product name, price, description, image of goods.
-All data is validated, with errors and hints displayed.
-The administrator can issue roles (access-rights).
-Administrator can change order status.
+- Administrator: Empowered administrators to oversee orders, users, roles, access rights, and a list of available products.
+Administrators can modify product details, including name, price, description, and image.
+Thorough data validation with error prompts is integrated.
+The administrator has the authority to assign roles, manage access rights, and alter order statuses.